 The Donut Incentive: 5k for Cancer Funds

-On April 17th, runners and walkers alike took to the waterfront in Jefferson, IL, for a 5k benefiting Louisville charity, Shirley’s Way.
+On April 17th, runners and walkers alike took to the waterfront in Jefferson, IL for a 5k benefiting Louisville charity, Shirley’s Way.
 The catch to this race?
 DONUTS!
 “Cancer Sucks.
 Donuts Don’t.” was the slogan of this innovative 2-for-1 race and donut challenge.
 Sponsored by Flat 12 Bierwerks and put on by Drifter Events, it is part of a Six Pack Run series, which includes a Father’s Day Mustache Dash and a 9/11 Hero Run.
 Another great catch to this 5k?
 Participants finish at one of Flat 12’s brew houses!
 Two of the world’s greatest gifts: beer and donuts.

 With riverfront views, donuts, beer, good company, and an awesome charity to support, it must have been a great day!
-If you are in the area, be sure to check out the rest of the Six Pack Runs – they are all benefiting Shirley’s Way.
-Let’s hope that the next time there is a donut run we get a personal invite!
+If you are in the area, be sure to check out the rest of the Six Pack Runs – they all are benefiting Shirley’s Way.
+Let’s hope that the next time there is a donut run, we get a personal invite!